BeMoBIL/bemobil-pipeline/bemobil_bidstools.md

 Stephen Cobeldick (2021).
 [Natural-Order Filename Sort](https://www.mathworks.com/matlabcentral/fileexchange/47434-natural-order-filename-sort), MATLAB Central File Exchange.
 Retrieved March 1, 2021.

+It also uses the homemade quat2eul conversion function utils_quat2eul.m.
 There is no dependency on the rest of the BeMoBIL pipeline as long as the configuration is correct.

 We do hope to make your life easier, not harder.